By the Way: Writing and composition

 By the Way diverged from the band's previous styles, containing a few funk-driven songs.
 "Can't Stop" and the title track were the only songs that revisited their once trademark style of short, rapped verses.
 "Throw Away Your Television", while not having any rapidly sung lyrics, also contained a funk-oriented bass line, though hinted at experimental rock due to the heavy use of distortion throughout the verse and chorus.
 Other "experimental" tracks include the melodica-based "On Mercury".
-"Cabron", the only track to be played entirely acoustic, has distinctive Latin influences.
-Frusciante has stated that the guitar parts for Cabron were influenced by Martin Barre's playing on Jethro Tull's album Aqualung, with Anthony and Chad's parts contributing to the Latin, or Mexican, influence.
+"Cabron", the only track to be played mostly acoustic, has distinctive Latin influences.
+Frusciante has stated that the guitar parts for "Cabron" were influenced by Martin Barre's playing on Jethro Tull's album Aqualung, with Anthony and Chad's parts contributing to the Latin, or Mexican, influence.
 "Tear" and "Warm Tape" were keyboard based more so than guitar or bass, the latter being completely written on the instrument.
 Technically, By the Way saw the Red Hot Chili Peppers employing several devices to distort and alter guitar and vocal sequences.
 "Don't Forget Me" utilizes a mellotron, wah pedal, and echoing techniques to convey an emotive atmosphere, while Frusciante uses a Big Muff for the solos on "Minor Thing".